 Once you have a grasp on what the conversation about your brand looks like, you can start “looking out the window” and listening to what is being discussed in the space around your brand.
 If you’re using a listening platform like Agorapulse, you can even create searches for posts with a positive or negative sentiment!

-An example of these principles in action was a social listening report I ran for a well known canned tuna brand from Australia.
+An example of these principles in action was a social listening report I ran for a well-known canned tuna brand from Australia.
 Truly riveting stuff, I know.

 They wanted to know how consumers discussed tuna online.
 Once I was done compiling all their brand mentions, I then ran keywords and mentions for their main competitors.
 This allowed me to see what social share of voice the client’s brand had in comparison.

 It turned out that people had a lot of opinions on tuna, and they were more than happy to express them.
-I moved into the broader conversation around tuna.
+I moved into a broader conversation around tuna.
 How people talked about it: as a snack, as a source of healthy protein, as a totally gross smell in the office.

 I gave this insight back to the client with examples of posts from each category of conversation.
-They were shocked they hadn’t thought of targeting the fitness community before, and could now adapt their messaging strategy with some concrete reasoning to justify the shift!
+They were shocked they hadn’t thought of targeting the fitness community before and could now adapt their messaging strategy with some concrete reasoning to justify the shift!

 If your brand is a home building material supplier you might have more trouble finding content than say, a flavored milk brand.
-Trust me, I’ve conducted social listening reports for both.
+(Trust me, I’ve conducted social listening reports for both.)

 If you ran brand mentions for Ford cars, and just used “Ford” as a keyword, you would bring back opinions on Harrison Ford’s latest movie and a hundred other uses of the word.

-Agorapulse allows you to use negative keywords to filter out irrelevant conversation, and saves you the grueling task of doing it manually.
+Agorapulse allows you to use negative keywords to filter out irrelevant conversations, and it saves you the grueling task of doing it manually.
 (See the earlier search example of Agorapulse and Agorapulse to get a sense of how to set up such a search.)

 Get started with these simple social listening tips and you’ll be able to add “social analyst” to your resume in no time.
-Good luck!